51Degrees/documentation/src/features/lazyloading.md

 Lazy loading is a concept whereby an object is not loaded until it is actually needed.
 This can mean that it does not start loading until it is required, or it is loaded in the background so that there is no delay in the execution of other logic.
-The latter is usually preferable, as loading in the background often results in no waiting at all (i.e. by the time the object is needed, it has already been loaded).
+The latter is usually preferable, as loading in the background often results in no waiting at all (i.e., by the time the object is needed, it has already been loaded).

 In the context of a @pipeline, lazy loading refers to the way values are populated in an @aspectdata.
 Usually the default is to not lazily load them, so an @aspectengine's processing does not finish until all values